-Stockholders' investment increased to \$16,501,202 at June 30, 2003 from \$13,735,534 at June 30, 2002.
+Stockholders' investment increased to \$15,813,515 at June 30, 2003 from \$13,272,746 at June 30, 2002.
 The increase reflects primarily the effect of the purchase and retirement of common stock and dividends declared offset by current year net income and proceeds from the exercise of stock options during the year.
 On June 27, 2003, the Company declared a quarterly cash dividend of \$0.13 per share (\$488,856) payable on July 15, 2003 to stockholders of record on June 30, 2003, which is recorded as dividends payable.

 The Company's credit facility matures on November 1, 2003.
 This unsecured credit facility provides for borrowings up to a maximum of \$10,000,000.
 The Company can use this credit facility for working capital purposes or for the purchase of its own common stock pursuant to the Company's stock repurchase program.
 Borrowings under this credit facility bear interest at the bank's prime rate, or LIBOR plus 1.75%.
 This credit facility includes certain financial covenants that require the Company to maintain a minimum tangible net worth and specified current, interest coverage, and leverage ratios.
-The maximum leverage of the Company, which consists of the ratio of its total liabilities to its tangible net worth, must not exceed 1.50 to 1.0.
-The tangible net worth of the Company must not fall below \$10.0 million at any time.
-The fixed charge ratio of the Company, which consists of the ratio of its earnings before interest, income taxes, depreciation, amortization, and other non-cash charges to its total interest expense, must not be less than 2.10 to 1.0.
-The current ratio of the Company, which is the ratio of its current assets to its current liabilities, must exceed 2.50 to 1.0.
-The Company has been and is well within these requirements.
-However, if the Company at some point in the future fails to meet the financial covenants, the lender may accelerate the debt and allow creditors to foreclose on the assets.
 The Company uses its credit facility from time to time, although there was no utilization of this credit facility at June 30, 2003 or June 30, 2002.

 In April of 1995, the Board of Directors approved a stock repurchase program authorizing the Company to purchase from time to time up to \$2,000,000 of its common stock for its own account.
 Subsequently, the Board of Directors periodically has approved increases in the stock repurchase program.
 The most recently approved increase was for additional purchases of \$2,000,000, which occurred in January of 2003, for an aggregate maximum of \$37,500,000.
 The Company intends to effectuate all stock purchases either on the open market or through privately negotiated transactions, and intends to finance all stock purchases through its own cash flow or by borrowing for such purchases.
-The Company will continue to redeem its shares from the market when the board determines the shares to be undervalued.
-The Company may elect to use the purchase of these shares to minimize the dilutive effects to its stockholders when the Company's stock is used in acquisitions as consideration (as in the case of the purchase of the assets of ADDAX).
-The Company has no immediate plans to make another acquisition at this time.

 For the fiscal year ended June 30, 2003, the Company purchased 67,500 shares of its common stock at an average net price of \$13.58 per share, for a total purchase price of \$916,663.
-As of the date hereof, the Company's Board of Directors has authorized the repurchase by the Company of up to \$2,112,685.82 in Company common stock at the discretion of the Chief Executive Officer of the Company.